57% of proposal managers share the same goal…improving the proposal management process to save time.

 RFP financial services insider tips to practice

-1. Take care of your RFP answer library
+1. Take care of your RFP Content Library

 One of the biggest challenges for our broker-dealers is taking care of their data.
 Keep your data organized, so you get to a point where you can compare that data and make it stronger.
-As a proposal manager, your RFP answer library is a prime opportunity.
+As a proposal manager, your RFP Content Library is a prime opportunity.
 This content is some of your most valuable data.

 2. Structure RFPs from a quantitative standpoint